 In order to address corruption associated with development control officials, an independent institution can be set up for undertaking regular audits of all the existing developments and the development control officials responsible for granting development permission or supervising non-compliant developments held accountable.
 Developers would be provided with development inspection chart sheet where the development control officials would record their particulars, the date of development supervision and the stage of the development project implementation.
-This would enhance accountability of the development control officials in regards to development supervisions and inspections and would be used as a basis for identifying the developments.
+This would enhance accountability of the development control officials in regards to development supervisions and inspections and would be used as a basis for identifying the development control officials involved in cover-up of implementation of non-compliant developments.
 In addition, stiff penalties (fines and jail terms) for government officials involved in corruption related activities can be established.